zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-captures.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all captures for a certain settlement.
+Retrieve all captures in a certain settlement.

-Captures are used for payments that have the *authorize-then-capture* flow.
+Captures are used for *pay after delivery* payment methods.
 The only payment methods at the moment that have this flow are *Klarna Pay later* and *Klarna Slice it*.

+.. note:: There will be one capture per payment for each shipment, so there can be multiple captures per payment.

 Parameters
 ----------